systemd/mkosi/mkosi.md

 `SecureBoot=`, `--secure-boot`

-: Sign the resulting kernel/initrd image for UEFI SecureBoot.
+: Sign systemd-boot (if it is not signed yet) and the resulting kernel/initrd image for UEFI SecureBoot.
+Also set up secure boot key auto enrollment as documented in the systemd-boot [man page](https://www.freedesktop.org/software/systemd/man/systemd-boot.html)

 `SecureBootKey=`, `--secure-boot-key=`